CrispyBun/Compost/README.md

 Compost is a Lua library for component-based development (CBD).
 It is designed to be conceptually easy to grasp for people familiar with OOP, while replacing inheritance with composition.

-Compost puts importance on the [single-responsibility principle](https://en.m.wikipedia.org/wiki/Single-responsibility_principle) and [polymorphism](https://en.m.wikipedia.org/wiki/Polymorphism_(computer_science)), providing features to easily achieve both.

-A basic overview of compost's features lays below, after which a more detailed documentation and proper usage guide can be found.
+A basic overview of compost's features is in this readme, at the end of which a more detailed documentation and proper usage guide can be found.

+## Feature summary
+Compost's entire mentality is that there's no such thing as what an object *is*, only what it's *made of*.
+None of your code is ever tied to the specific definition of an object, but instead to a specific behavior (e.g. you don't care if something *is* an entity, you care if it *has* a health and position component).

+Compost also puts importance on the [single-responsibility principle](https://en.m.wikipedia.org/wiki/Single-responsibility_principle) and [polymorphism](https://en.m.wikipedia.org/wiki/Polymorphism_(computer_science)), providing features to easily achieve both.

 ## Components
 Components are packages of data and methods.
-They inherit from the `Compost.Component` class, whose fields are injected into components upon creation.
+They inherit from the `Compost.Component` class, whose fields are injected into the components.

 ```lua
 -- components/Health.lua